-Taking into account the fact that the Chairman is non-executive, that the Chairman and CEO are unrelated and that the Company has appointed a lead independent director, the NC is of the view that the Board, with Independent Non-Executive Directors making up two-fifth of the Board, has a significant independent element to enable objective judgment on corporate affairs to be exercised.
-The Board also ensures that important issues are discussed robustly, with the Independent Non-Executive Directors frequently offering their views.
-Each Board member is cognizant of his/her role to demonstrate objectivity in his/her deliberations and exercise of judgement in the interest of the Company and its shareholders as a whole.
+Taking into account the fact that the Chairman is non-executive, that the Chairman and CEO are unrelated and that the Company has appointed a lead independent director, the NC is of the view that the Board, with Independent Non-Executive Directors making up two-sixth of the Board, has a significant independent element to enable objective judgment on corporate affairs to be exercised.
+The Board also ensures that important issues are discussed robustly, with active participation and input from the Independent Non-Executive Directors as well as from other directors.
+Each Board member is cognizant of his/her role to demonstrate objectivity in his/her deliberations and exercise of judgment in the interest of the Company and its shareholders as a whole.